irfanbroo/pkg-autopilot/README.md

 done
 Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+Feel free to customize this README further to better fit your needs.
+If you need any more help or have additional questions, just let me know! 😊